|Indian Rocks Beach: a quiet beach town south

 Indian Rocks Beach is a quiet town of 4,200 full-time residents.
 It is located between the Gulf of Mexico and Boca Ciega Bay, just a few miles south of Clearwater Beach, its more famous neighbor.

 Indian Rocks Beach was initially developed in the 1920s as a weekend getaway destination for wealthy Tampa residents.
 Its 2.7 miles of quiet beaches are popular with families and senior citizens alike.
-Despite its "sleepy" appearance, Indian Rocks Beach is home to some of the best known restaurants along the Gulf Coast, including Crabby Bill's, Guppy's, and Brewmasters Steakhouse (at Harbourside Holiday Inn).
+Despite its "sleepy" appearance, Indian Rocks Beach is home to some of the best known restaurants along the Gulf Coast, including Crabby Bill's, Guppy's, and Jimmy Guana's (at Holiday Inn Harbourside).
 See our restaurants section for more details.

 Crabby Bill's Seafood Restaurant opened it's first store in 1975 in Indian Rocks Beach.
 Since then, much great seafood has been served and many more Crabby Bill's restaurants have opened.
 Crabby Bill's is a favorite among locals - a must see during your visit.